RetroAchievements/docs/docs/developer-docs/devquests.md

 1. Collaborations are Acceptable as long as both contribute equally to the set with a minimum of 20 achievements each.
 2. Must be full sets containing all content and challenges appropriate to the game.
 3. The person that wrote the Wish This Set may not be one of the developers making the set.
-4. Quest is available year round, and gets new games eligible every release of RANews
+4. Quest is available year round, and gets new games eligible every release of RANews.
 5. If you already have a set claimed at the time it becomes elligible for this DevQuest you must be under 50% progress for it to count.
 6. Once a game has been featured it remains eligible until the game gets a set.